Synopsis and Information

 Conclusion

-I really wanted to enjoy this drama, but it lacked depth in its story, romance, and even its side characters, making it hard to stay invested.
-While I saw a little hope in Wei Jiu and Tu Jiu Yuan’s story, I didn’t like how he treated her with his indecisive feelings.
-If I hadn’t skimmed through the latter half, I probably would have dropped it altogether.
+Despite all of that, I still found that it lacked depth in its story, romance, and even its side characters – that I would personally like to see in my dramas – making it hard to stay invested.
+I did see a little hope in Wei Jiu and Tu Jiu Yuan’s story, but I didn’t like how he treated her with his indecisive feelings and how it didn’t get properly explored.
+If I hadn’t skimmed through the latter half of the plot, I probably would have dropped it altogether.

-Despite the weak characters and storytelling, there were some cute moments that made their love story worth watching.
+Despite the weak character layout and storytelling, there were some cute moments that made their love story worth watching.
 I’m glad those romantic scenes in the latter half kept me holding on, but overall, finishing the drama felt more like a chore than something I eagerly looked forward to.

 If you’ve seen Love of the Divine Tree and want to share your thoughts or opinions, please leave a comment!
 Alternatively, let me know if you enjoyed the article or the drama by using the widgets below.
 Thank you for visiting!